-School is barely in session and already my Grapevine office is overrun with kids.
+School is barely in session and already the FAANT offices are overrun with kids.
 Lots and lots of kids!
-We joked Wednesday afternoon that I think I saw the entire 4th, 5th, and 6th grade in one afternoon.
+We joked that I think I saw the entire 4th, 5th, and 6th grade in one afternoon.
 It really did seem that every patient that day was around 10 years old!
 As I was giggling with another patient, who thought she had mistakenly walked into a pediatrician's office, she really made me aware that most adults don't realize that kids have foot issues.
 She asked why they were all there and what kinds of things kids come in with, then laughingly suggested that they couldn't all have ingrown toenails!

 Kids have foot pain just like adults, but because of their rapidly growing bones and tendons, they often have confusing symptoms and need to be treated in different ways.

 Some kids are just born with, to put it simply, jacked up feet.
-Arches that are really high (caves feet) or practically non-existent (flat feet or calcaneal valgus) are common, with varying symptoms.
+Arches that are really high (cavus feet) or practically non-existent (flat feet or calcaneal valgus) are common, with varying symptoms.
 Some kids walk and run really strange, often tripping and falling.
 Some kids have severe problems fitting shoes or wearing them out rapidly.
-Many kids experience "growing pains" or cramps in their feet and lower legs - these are never normal despite what many pediatrician's are taught to believe.
-Heavier kids have more foot related issues, but skinny kids have foot pain too.
+Many kids experience "growing pains" or cramps in their feet and lower legs - these are never normal despite what many pediatricians are taught to believe.
+Heavier kids have more foot related issues, but thinner kids have foot pain too.

 Kids with abnormal feet and gait issues often suffer from traveling pains and overuse sports injuries.